Q: When did the name “Suffolk Latch” first come into existence?

-The Norfolk Latch was a marked transition away from the hand crafted hardware to machine-made hardware.
-Although nearly identical in it operation to Suffolk Latches.
-The major parts were no longer hand forged.
-The grasp of the Norfolk Latch was often made from cast iron and attached to a back plate made from machine rolled steel.
-Norfolk Latches were cheaper to manufacture and therefore more readily available to the average homeowner.
-This transition was down to improved mass production techniques that became available during the industrial revolution.
+The Norfolk Latch was a marked transition away from hand-crafted skilled workmanship to mass produced, machine-made.
+Although similar in operation to a Suffolk Latch, the Norfolk latch was usually made from cast iron and attached to a back plate made from machine rolled steel.
+Norfolk Latches were much cheaper to manufacture and therefore more readily available to the average homeowner.

-Q: Are the current ledge and braced doors and ironmongery the same as they wherein the 17th century?
+Q: Are modern ledge & brace doors and ironmongery the same as the 17th century?

-The original Suffolk Latch, Penny End T Hinge and ledged and braced would have been a fairly primitive affair, local materials and craftsmen would have been used.
-For the doors the timber of choice would have certainly been elm, and all hardware would have come from the local blacksmith.
-Door openings would have probably been rough sawn oak beams that the hinges would have been screwed/nailed directly onto.
-Today with the demise of the elm tree, doors tend to be made from either European oak or Scandinavian red wood.
+The original Suffolk Latch, Penny End T Hinge and ledge and brace door would have been a fairly primitive affair.
+Craftsman used local materials and the choice of timber was usually elm.
+All hardware came from the local blacksmith.
+Door openings were rough sawn oak beams.
+Today, with the demise of the elm tree, doors tend to be made from either European oak or Scandinavian red wood.
 Modern door openings usually consist of door surround, door stop, threshold and architrave.
-What we have today is essentially gentrified version of a poor persons cottage door.
+What we have today is essentially a gentrified version of a poor persons cottage door.